sigee/stormcrawler/RELEASING.md

 ```

 - In a local temp folder, svn checkout the StormCrawler artifacts and update the KEYS file
-- Note: This can only be done by an IPMC member.
-If you are a committer acting as a release manager, ask an IPMC member to add your key.
+- Note: This can only be done by an PMC member.
+If you are a committer acting as a release manager, ask an PMC member to add your key.

 ```
 svn co https://dist.apache.org/repos/dist/release/stormcrawler